heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 ```

 ## Todos Route
 We need to add some boilerplate code to our route file.
 You can see the way the router itself is configured by checking in [`src/routes/index.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/routes/index.js).
 By default your app is configured to allow for lazy-loading of routes.
 This is an important consideration for large apps and it's easy enough to support it from the very beginning.
-You don't have to know exactly how all of this magic works but you need understand that it's important.
+You don't have to know exactly how all of this magic works but you need to understand that it's important.
 Under the hood we're [using Webpack's code-splitting feature](https://webpack.github.io/docs/code-splitting.html) for performance.

 We need to add the following code to our new route.